See and Do in Beijing

 Tiananmen Square and the Forbidden City

 Obviously a given for anyone visiting Beijing, Tiananmen Square and the Forbidden City are connected geographically and one of the best sightseeing experiences in Beijing.
 The square really is enormous, as is the portrait of Mao Zedong at the entrance to the Forbidden City.
-Those who have already seen ancient Chinese architecture may not want to walk through the whole City – it costs more and looks much the same as many other places.

 National Museum of China